We need consensus on credible, practical metrics to measure the state of nature and help secure nature-positive outcomes

 That’s why the Nature Positive Initiative is building consensus on a universal set of metrics.

 The newly aligned state of nature metrics are the product of months of engaging with more than 100 stakeholders to define a checklist of metrics that can provide the scale, diversity, credibility and completeness needed to give a sufficiently accurate picture of change in the state of nature.
+They take into account environmental impact measurement and existing metrics and aim to align in one clear set.

 1) Consultation document: Building Consensus on State of Nature Metrics to Drive Nature Positive Outcomes